steeply/gbot-trader/readme.md

 [@BotFather](https://core.telegram.org/bots#6-botfather)

 Use the **/newbot** command to create a new bot.
-The BotFather will ask you for a name and username, then generate an authorization token for your new bot.
+The BotFather will ask you for a name and username, then generate an authorization token for your new bot.<br />
-The name of your bot is displayed in contact details and elsewhere.
+The name of your bot is displayed in contact details and elsewhere.<br>
 The **Username** is a short name, to be used in mentions and telegram.me links.
 Usernames are 5-32 characters long and are case insensitive, but may only include Latin characters, numbers, and underscores.
-Your bot's username must end in ‘bot’, e.g. ‘trade_bot’ or ‘TradeBot’.
+Your bot's username must end in ‘bot’, e.g. ‘trade_bot’ or ‘TradeBot’.<br />
 The **token** is a string along the lines of `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw` that is required to authorize the bot and send requests to the Bot API.

 ### Parameters variable environment: